graelo/website/content/tokio/tutorial/shared-state.md

 # Tasks, threads, and contention

-Using a blocking mutex to guard short critical sections is an acceptable strategy when contention is minimal.
-When a lock is contended, the thread executing the task must block and wait on the mutex.
-This will not only block the current task but it will also block all other tasks scheduled on the current thread.
+We saw earlier that using a synchronous mutex to guard short critical sections is an acceptable strategy when contention is minimal.
+When contention increases however, the thread executing the current task must block and wait on the mutex to acquire the lock.
+This not only blocks the _current task_ but it also blocks _all other tasks_ scheduled on the current thread.

+The contention level is a function of your code design, the runtime you choose for your program, and of course the workload.

 By default, the Tokio runtime uses a multi-threaded scheduler.
 Tasks are scheduled on any number of threads managed by the runtime.
 If a large number of